DropD/mdebug/README.md

 ## Specialities
  * it is not necessary to wrap expressions in quotes.
  * the expression is executed in the context the debug function is called from, no eval calls are used.
+ * easy to read and understand due to comments and small codebase.
+ * customizable output through subclassing and overriding hooks.
+ * customizable analysis by passing a separate analyzer object.

 ## Usage Example: